 The amount must be paid in full.
 Failure to pay will mean your premises licence is suspended and no licensable activities can continue.

-Fees for premises licences and club certificate anniversary fees are:
+Fees for premises licences are: